 In our FastTrack IB programme, you complete your degree in three years instead of four and you study with ambitious fellow students from all over the world.
 You will receive intense coaching from a team of business professionals and lecturers.
-For a more detailed fact sheet, click here.
+Have a look at our more detailed fact sheet.
 Or test yourself to check your fit!

 You choose the IB FastTrack if you want to challenge yourself with a demanding degree in an international environment.
 Your fellow students hail from Europe, Asia, South America and Africa, and together you apply the theory you learn in real-life international business projects.
 For example, in the past, students have developed a water stewardship business model for Vitens Evides, aimed at deploying multi-stakeholder partnerships in developing countries.

 During the programme, you will need to do two internships and study at least one additional language.

 You are eligible to apply If you have a pre-university high school diploma (A-level) or equivalent - or if you have a couple of years' relevant working experience.
 An assessment is part of the selection procedure.

 Please contact our admissions office if you need more information.

 - You register through the national registration service Studielink (croho number 30029).